General

 -

-Then this is the amount of the orphan's pension in the new scheme:- Your children will receive 10% of the salary on which you are building up pension until they are 25.
+- Your children will receive 10% of the salary on which you are building up pension until they are 25.

 -